AP6YC/ClusterValidityIndices.jl/docs/src/man/guide.md

 end
 ```

-> **Note**
->
+!!! note "Note"
-> Each module has a batch and incremental implementation, but `ClusterValidityIndices.jl` does not yet support switching between batch and incremental modes with the same CVI object.
+    Each module has a batch and incremental implementation, but `ClusterValidityIndices.jl` does not yet support switching between batch and incremental modes with the same CVI object.

 ## [Usage](@id usage)